ankh77sb/A-Comprehensive-Review-on-Hashtag-Recommendation/README.md

 The output of the content modelling module (post feature vector denoted as p) and user habit modeling module (influence vector denoted as t) are concatenated to make the recommendations.

+## Toward a Cognitive-Inspired Hashtag Recommendation for Twitter Data Analysis

+Djenouri, Youcef & Belhadi, Asma & Srivastava, Gautam & Lin, Jerry.
+(2022).
+Toward a Cognitive-Inspired Hashtag Recommendation for Twitter Data Analysis.
+IEEE Transactions on Computational Social Systems.
+PP. 1-10.
+10.1109/TCSS.2022.3169838.

+Toward a Cognitive-Inspired Hashtag Recommendation for Twitter Data Analysis, published in IEEE Transactions on Computational Social Systems, investigates a knowledge-graph and deep learning based cognitive approach for hashtag recommendation.
+The study first performs user community detection, and then constructs knowledge graph to infer semantic relationships in the respective twitter user communities.
+Each community is trained with embedded deep learning model and the best model is chosen.

+**Commuity detection with Knowlege graph and Deep learning for Hashtag Recommendation (CKD-HR)** Divide and Conquer model is used to obtain subsolutions on individual knowledge graphs which when combined with each other results in a sets of shared knowledge bases (global solution).
+The knowldge graph represents the semantic correlations among the hashtags in the given community.
+The shared knowledge base combines communities if they contain similar hashtags.

+For community detection, the study uses Louvian algorithm, which optimizes correlation among user communities, to create condensed and densely-connected graphs by using hirearchial clustering model.
+It merges neighbouring communities to create a strongly correlated subgraphs.
+Then deep learning models, based on entity embedding (here bag of words), is applied.
+As hashtag recommendation is studied for individual communities, different models are formed out of which the best-performing model is selected.

+For new users, correlation between tweets of the user and knowledge graphs and bases in the large socal network are computed.
+The relevant communities are identified based on both shared and individual graphs.
+The best model is used to recommend the hashtags for new tweets.